Gray Davis: 1998 gubernatorial campaign

 In the June primary election, Davis surprised political observers by handily defeating two better funded Democratic opponents: multimillionaire airline executive Al Checchi and Congresswoman Jane Harman, wife of multimillionaire Sidney Harman.
 Davis's campaign slogan during the primary was "Experience Money Can't Buy."
 Early primary polls showed Davis in third for the Democratic nomination.
 Davis surprised many political insiders with his landslide come-from-behind victory.
 Davis even finished ahead of the unopposed Republican nominee in California's first blanket gubernatorial primary.

-Davis won the 1998 general election for governor with 57.9% of the vote, defeating Republican Attorney GeneralDan Lungren who had 38.4%.
+Davis won the 1998 general election for governor with 57.9% of the vote, defeating Republican Attorney General Dan Lungren who had 38.4%.
 Davis aimed to portray himself as a moderate centrist Democrat and to label Lungren a Republican too conservative for California and out of touch with its views on issues like guns and abortion.
 After his victory, Davis declared that he would work to end the "divisive politics" of his predecessor Pete Wilson.
 In his campaign, Davis emphasized the need to improve California's public schools, which voters had cited as their top concern in this election.